 We understand that the preferred stock exchange agent will make a request, promptly after the date of this prospectus, to establish accounts with respect to the preferred stock at the book-entry transfer facility of DTC for the purpose of facilitating this exchange offer, and subject to the establishment of these accounts, any financial institution that is a participant in the book-entry transfer facility system may make book-entry delivery of preferred stock by causing the transfer of such preferred stock into the preferred stock exchange agent's account with respect to the preferred stock in accordance with DTC's procedures for such transfer.
-Although delivery of the preferred stock may be effected through book-entry transfer facility, unless the holder complies with the procedures described in the following paragraph, an appropriate letter of transmittal properly completed and duly executed with any required signature guarantee and all other required documents must in each case be transmitted to and received or confirmed by the preferred stock exchange agent at its address set forth below before the expiration date, or the guaranteed delivery procedures described below must be complied with.
+Although delivery of the preferred stock may be effected through book-entry transfer into the preferred stock exchange agent's account at the book-entry transfer facility, unless the holder complies with the procedures described in the following paragraph, an appropriate letter of transmittal properly completed and duly executed with any required signature guarantee and all other required documents must in each case be transmitted to and received or confirmed by the preferred stock exchange agent at its address set forth below before the expiration date, or the guaranteed delivery procedures described below must be complied with.
 The delivery of documents to the book-entry transfer facility does not constitute delivery to the preferred stock exchange agent.